robinbraemer/awesome/README.md

 *   [temporalio/snipsync](https://github.com/temporalio/snipsync) -
 *   [hypermodeinc/ratel](https://github.com/hypermodeinc/ratel) - Dgraph Data Visualizer and Cluster Manager
 *   [hackmdio/codimd](https://github.com/hackmdio/codimd) - CodiMD - Realtime collaborative markdown notes on all platforms.

-## Rust

-*   [denoland/deno](https://github.com/denoland/deno) - A modern runtime for JavaScript and TypeScript.
-*   [azalea-rs/azalea](https://github.com/azalea-rs/azalea) - A collection of Rust crates for making Minecraft bots, clients, and tools.
-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.
-*   [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search engine API bringing AI-powered hybrid search to your sites and applications.
-*   [macmv/bamboo](https://github.com/macmv/bamboo) - A safe, fast, and secure Minecraft server optimized for minigames.
-This is a mirror of the Gitlab repo: https://gitlab.com/macmv/bamboo
-*   [valence-rs/valence](https://github.com/valence-rs/valence) - A Rust framework for building Minecraft servers.
-*   [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
-An alternative to Elasticsearch that runs on a few MBs of RAM.
-*   [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
-*   [readysettech/readyset](https://github.com/readysettech/readyset) - Readyset is a MySQL and Postgres wire-compatible caching layer that sits in front of existing databases to speed up queries and horizontally scale read throughput.
-Under the hood, ReadySet caches the results of cached select statements and incrementally updates these results over time as the underlying data changes.
-*   [juspay/hyperswitch](https://github.com/juspay/hyperswitch) - An open source payments switch written in Rust to make payments fast, reliable and affordable
-*   [volta-cli/volta](https://github.com/volta-cli/volta) - Volta: JS Toolchains as Code. ⚡
-*   [svenstaro/genact](https://github.com/svenstaro/genact) - 🌀 A nonsense activity generator
-*   [diem/diem](https://github.com/diem/diem) - Diem’s mission is to build a trusted and innovative financial network that empowers people and businesses around the world.
-*   [firecracker-microvm/firecracker](https://github.com/firecracker-microvm/firecracker) - Secure and fast microVMs for serverless computing.
-*   [kata-containers/kata-containers](https://github.com/kata-containers/kata-containers) - Kata Containers is an open source project and community working to build a standard implementation of lightweight Virtual Machines (VMs) that feel and perform like containers, but provide the workload isolation and security advantages of VMs. https://katacontainers.io/

 ## Ruby